CudiaGT/maximal-cardinality-matching-solver/README.md

 The Israeli-Itai algorithm is an effective and scalable algorithm in forming a valid matched set in large-scale data, as it utilizes parallel message exchange among vertices.
 However, when implemented, there exists a discrepancy between the theoretical and empirical time-complexity due to how the algorithm determines which of the proposals will be accepted (generating random bits and breaking symmetry).
 To investigate this problem further, the Israeli-Itai algorithm was implemented to produce output files after each iteration, showing how many edges were added to the matched set in the given iteration.

 ## II.
 Hybrid Algorithm Utilizing Fallback to Greedy Random Matching
+The hybrid algorithm designed for this project utilizes the advantages of Israeli-Itai algorithm and Greedy Random Matching.
+When the algorithm is executed, the Israeli-Itai algorithm is applied to the graph, creating proposals and forming a matched set through iteration.
+After a certain number of iterations (depending on the density and the degree of the graph), the graph will reach a point where Israeli-Itai algorithm begins to perform iterations in which there are no additional matches added to the set.
+Whenever this occurs, the zeroStreak value in incremented by one.
+When the zeroStreak reaches the threshold value (arbitrarily decided to be 3 in this repository), the program performs a fallback to Greedy Random Matching algorithm, forming matches among the remaining edges and vertices in a greedy manner.

 ## III.
 Maximal Cardinality Matching Results & Analysis
 ### Input Data